akitotheanimator/God-Hand-Tools/README.md

 **However, In order to have the MOTool to convert the .MOT to .smd, you need to extract your .MD model using MDToSMD2.0,which is disponibilized on my god hand toolpack.**
 How to use the tools: https://www.youtube.com/watch?v=GyOX3qUXCUM

+# SESTool (Thanks to MuzzleFlash)

+My lastest tool, thanks to MFAudio, the creation of Muzzleflash, now God Hand .SES audio banks can be edited!